elifincioz/dsa210-project/README.md

 ###  Data Collection

-For this project, I am working with traffic accident data in Istanbul, enriched with weather data.
-The primary dataset is publicly available from the [Istanbul Metropolitan Municipality Open Data Portal](https://data.ibb.gov.tr/).
-It includes detailed records of traffic accidents, including time, location, and type of accident.
+I'm working on this project using Istanbul traffic accident data that has been enhanced with meteorological data.
+The [Istanbul Metropolitan Municipality Open Data Portal](https://data.ibb.gov.tr/) makes the principal dataset accessible to the general public.
+It has thorough records of road accidents, including the accident's type, time, and location.

-To enrich this data, I integrated historical weather data from [Open-Meteo](https://open-meteo.com/), focusing on key variables such as temperature, precipitation, humidity, and wind speed.
-The weather data is matched by time and district to align with the accident records.
+I used historical meteorological data from [Open-Meteo](https://open-meteo.com/) to enhance this data, paying particular attention to important variables like temperature, precipitation, humidity, and wind speed.
+To match the

-All datasets were collected using APIs and CSV downloads, and combined using pandas.

 ---